tue-mps/refnet/README.md

-# REFNET: Resource Efficient Fusion Network for Object Detection
+# REFNET: Resource Efficient Fusion Network for Object Detection in BEV

 ## News
 - **(2024/07/10)** Paper accepted to ITSC 2024!